 - 1/2 cup beef broth

-- Heat a large heavy skillet over medium-high heat.
-Add the oil to the hot skillet.
-Add the coated steak pieces and sear for about 5 minutes on each side.
+Heat a large heavy skillet over medium-high heat.
+Add the oil to the hot skillet, and then the coated steak pieces; sear for about 5 minutes on each side.

-- Transfer steak to the slow cooker crockery insert.
+Transfer steak to the slow cooker.
 Sprinkle the minced garlic and sliced celery over the steaks, then top it with the sliced onion and tomatoes.

 |Nutritional Guidelines (per serving)|